-The global launch of Disney+ means the streaming wars are set to go up a notch.
-However, it will be weeks until the rivalry will ignite in the UK, with the service not available here until 24 March 2020.
+The global launch of Disney+ means the streaming wars are set to go up a notch, something especially true in the UK now the country finally has the platform.

 Amazon's Prime Video has been one of the major streaming services globally for a number of years, and with all the benefits bundled into a Prime membership it represents a compelling option.